natsci-droid/Udacity_DS_Capstone_Dog_Breed_Classifier/2021-01-26-Classifying Dog Breeds.md

 ## Project Overview
 Advances in Computer Vision mean that computers can now perform image recognition and classification on real images wth little preprocessing.
 This project uses a Convolutional Neural Network (CNN) to classify dog breeds if presented with an image of a dog, or identifies which dog breed a person most resembles if presented with a clear image of a face.

-The data used are provided by Udacity, under the [Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) final capstone prject.
+The data used are provided by Udacity, under the [Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) final capstone project.
 These include:
 * dog images, split into train, validation and test partitions, provided by Udacity
 * human images data set, provided by Udacity
 * [ImageNet](http://www.image-net.org/), a heierarchical image database consisting of hundreds of images for each class of thousands of classes, thus very popular for training Convolutional Neural Networks.